 Domain Rating from Ahrefs

-Ahrefs’ Domain Rating score calculates the strength of a given domain, based on the quality and quantity of backlinks a website has, as well as the quality of those links.
+Ahrefs’ Domain Rating score calculates the strength of a given domain, based on the quality and quantity of inbound links (backlinks) a website has, as well as the quality of those links.

 Authority Score from SEMrush